galikbence/MethylPatternViz/README.md

 # MethylPatternViz
-Simply script for visualization and calculation of methylation levels in a region of interest
+Simply script for visualization and calculation of methylation levels in a genomic region of interest